June 07, 2021

-Taking the plunge with a home purchase can also be an overwhelming and emotional process, especially if you are a first-time buyer that is not as well versed with all of the steps of buying in Philadelphia.
+Taking the plunge with a home purchase can also be an overwhelming and emotional process, especially if you're a first-time buyer that isn't as well-versed with all of the steps of buying in Philadelphia.

-To help make sure you are ready to buy, Prevu has compiled a list of a few expert tips for first-time home buyers in Philadelphia.
+To help make sure you're ready to buy, Prevu has compiled a list of a few expert tips for first-time home buyers in Philadelphia.

 The very first thing you should do when considering a home purchase in Philadelphia is get a pre-approval letter from a bank or mortgage lender.
 Securing a pre-approval is important for two reasons.
 First, it allows you to fully understand how much you can afford and properly set the budget for your home search.
 Second, the letter shows sellers that you are a serious buyer with proof of what a mortgage company is willing to lend you.